The Third System of Seacoast Defense & Fort Sumter

-Since the American Revolution, Americans have built groups or systems of forts at harbors along the coast to strengthen America’s defenses.
-Following the War of 1812, there were several major weaknesses in the American coastal defense system.
-To fill these voids, Congress planned the construction of 34 forts from Maine to Louisiana, and even two in California.
-Together these forts are the Third System of Seacoast Defense.
+Since the American Revolution, Americans have built systems of forts at harbors along the coast to strengthen maritime defenses.
+Following the War of 1812, several major weaknesses in the American coastal defense system were identified.
+To fill these voids, Congress and the US Army Corps of Engineers planned the construction of around 200 fortifications, primarily located along the Atlantic and Gulf coasts from Maine to Louisiana.
+Over 40 fortifications were built before construction halted with the outbreak of the American Civil War.
+These forts are collectively known as the Third System of Seacoast Defense.

 Charleston Harbor made the list of sites vulnerable to attack, prompting the construction of Fort Sumter.
 Construction on the man-made island began in 1829.
 Thirty-one years later, sectional tensions exploded at Fort Sumter into armed conflict.